nu11man/react-native-unused-styles/README.md

 Do you want to know the unused tyles left in a component file before commiting it?
 You can do it just by:

-- Clone this repo.
+- Cloning this repo.
 - Install dependencies: `yarn install`
 - In the repo folder execute: `node checkUnusedStyles.js`
-- Enter the abolute path of the file when requested.
+- Enter the absolute path of the file when prompted.